turingschool/career-development-curriculum-site/module_three/module_three_terminal_portfolios/Terminal Portfolios.md

 Step Two
 * Fill out all sections of your profile.
 * Adding projects to your portfolio in Mod 3 is optional.
-The main objective is to fill out the essential profile information and gradually enhance the portfolio with projects.
+The main objective is to fill out the essential profile information and gradually enhance the portfolio with projects in Mod 4.
 *  Upload your resume only if it is complete, optimized with technical projects, and meets the standard requirements for resumes.

 Step Three